Bahraini man dies two months after being shot by police - family

 Rights campaigners said Abdul-Aziz al-Abbar, 27, was hit by a teargas canister and shotgun pellets fired by riot police at a funeral procession.
 It is not uncommon in Bahrain for funerals to turn into public expressions of discontent, sometimes leading to clashes with police.

-One pellet penetrated al-Abbar's brain and another his eye and he was in a coma in hospital until his death, rights activists said.
+One pellet penetrated al-Abbar's brain and another his eye and he was in a coma in hospital until his death, his family said.

 "Al-Abbar has been martyred today (Friday), after police directly shot his head on February 23," said the main opposition al-Wefaq on its Twitter feed.